-VOCAL offers the G.729AB vocoder as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack for different integration options with developer applications.
-The G.729AB voice compression algorithm is optimized for performance on all leading DSPs and processors.
-Custom designs are also available to meet specific developer requirements.
-Contact us to discuss your G.729AB voice application requirements.
+VOCAL offers the G.729AB codec as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack for different integration options with developer applications.
+Contact us to discuss your G.729AB vocoder application requirements.

 The G.729AB codec is a reduced complexity Conjugate-Structure Algebraic-Code-Excited Linear Prediction (CS-ACELP) speech compression algorithm that uses discontinuous transmission to reduce bandwidth.
 It is described in ITU-T G.729 Annex A and Annex B. G.729AB is suitable as an internet wideband audio codec for VoIP applications, where normal conversation characteristics may be exploited in order to reduce bandwidth usage.

 G.729AB requires 10 ms input frames and generates frames of 80 bits in length.
 Since G.729AB is based on the Code-Excited Linear Prediction (CELP) model, each 80 bit frame produced contains linear prediction coefficients, excitation code book indices, and gain parameters that are used by the decoder in order to reproduce speech.
 The inputs/outputs of G.729AB are 16 bit linear PCM samples that are converted from/to an 8 kbps compressed data stream.
 G.729AB has the same total algorithmic delay of 15 ms as the G.729 speech coder.